-Today, most Swedes celebrate Christmas in roughly the same way, and many of the local customs and specialities have disappeared, although each family claims to celebrate it in true fashion in their own particular way.
+Today, most Swedes celebrate Christmas in roughly the same way, on 24 December – also known as Christmas Eve.
+Many of the local customs and specialities have disappeared, although each family claims to celebrate it in true fashion in their own particular way.

 The food you eat at Christmas may still depend on where you live in the country, or where you came from originally.
 But here, too, homogenisation has set in, due in no small part to the uniform offerings of the department stores and the ready availability of convenience foods.
 Few have time to salt their own hams or stuff their own pork sausages nowadays.

 Holiday leave over Christmas and the New Year is fairly long, usually extending a week into January.
 Once Christmas Eve is over, a series of enjoyable − or, in some cases, dutiful − visits to friends and relatives ensues.